-EU restrictive measures - Special rules apply for certain entities (e.g. entities subject to EU restrictive measures under Article 29 of the Treaty on the European Union (TEU) and Article 215 of the Treaty on the Functioning of the EU (TFEU)9).
+EU restrictive measures - Special rules apply for entities subject to EU restrictive measures under Article 29 of the Treaty on the European Union (TEU) and Article 215 of the Treaty on the Functioning of the EU (TFEU)20.
 Such entities are not eligible to participate in any capacity, including as beneficiaries, affiliated entities, associated partners, subcontractors or recipients of financial support to third parties (if any).

-For more information, see Rules for Legal Entity Validation, LEAR Appointment and Financial Capacity Assessment.
-7
+• For more information, see Rules for Legal Entity Validation, LEAR Appointment and Financial Capacity Assessment.